systemcarl/weblog/articles/devlogs/blank/syntax-highlighting.md

 </pre>
 ```
 Now these code blocks can be styled by simply defining the right typography
-    definitions for each theme definition, or even for each theme section to
+    definitions for each theme, or even for each theme section to allow for
-    allow for light and dark variations, depending on the background.
+    light and dark variations, depending on the background.

 ## Keeping Options Open
 Over and over, the fundamental questions come back to